oblivia-simplex/Narrativity/1_markotic.md

 the page that the prose poem physically outlines.
 For many women, this is not simply a gendered border, but one that has been criss-crossed by social lines such as race or class.
-Harryette Mullen, in her prose poetry book, **S\*PeRM\*\*K\*T**, investigates the connective links between the social and the linguistic:
+Harryette Mullen, in her prose poetry book, **S*PeRM**K*T**, investigates the connective links between the social and the linguistic:

-|
-| Eat junk, don\'t shoot.
+| Eat junk, don't shoot.
 Fast food leaves hunger off the hook.
 | Employees must wash
 | hands.
 Bleach your needles, cook the works.
 Stick it to the frying
 | pan, hyped again.
 | Another teflon prez.
 Caught in the fire around midnight, quick and
 | dirty biz.
 Smoked
 | in the self-cleaning oven.
-|

-Mullen\'s disconnected sentences can be read to produce meanings that address subjects ranging from drugs to poverty in contemporary USA.
+Mullen's disconnected sentences can be read to produce meanings that address subjects ranging from drugs to poverty in contemporary USA.
-But the structure of the \"narrative\" does not create fictional characters and circumstances to battle these issues; rather, Mullen\'s words entice at the same time as they startle reading practices.
+But the structure of the "narrative" does not create fictional characters and circumstances to battle these issues; rather, Mullen's words entice at the same time as they startle reading practices.
 Word association and colloquial speech patterns reinvent the chance to re-enter the text from another crack.
-This text does not close the book on the story, it continues to remind that reading is a socially-coded act, and that a reader\'s subjectivity is constructed through how she enters language.
+This text does not close the book on the story, it continues to remind that reading is a socially-coded act, and that a reader's subjectivity is constructed through how she enters language.

-Language enters me, and my sentences struggle against what I know to be \"just\" a sentence.
+Language enters me, and my sentences struggle against what I know to be "just" a sentence.
 I hesitate in doorways and on fences, I plan my route along edges and cracks in the sidewalk, I pencil in margins made up of words only words, and then I cross over into blank space.
-Not because it is \"new\" or \"white\" or \"virginal\" or any other dominant appropriative term, but because the blank space is where the prose poem offers a *visible* margin, a territory (known or not) that hangs onto the edges of writing, clings to the edges of edges.
+Not because it is "new" or "white" or "virginal" or any other dominant appropriative term, but because the blank space is where the prose poem offers a *visible* margin, a territory (known or not) that hangs onto the edges of writing, clings to the edges of edges.
 I get